British Arachnological Society: Meetings

 The BAS holds an annual general meeting (AGM and Field Meeting), usually at a field station somewhere in the UK.
 As well as society business, the meeting invariably includes a field trip to collect spiders and other arachnids in the local area; with a report of the meeting — and the animals collected — published in the Newsletter.

 The BAS has hosted an International arachnological meeting (Exeter in 1977, together with the Zoological Society of London) and a European arachnological meeting (Edinburgh in 1997).

 The BAS is also associated with regular spider identification courses run by the Field Studies Council.
 Increasingly, regional meeting and identification workshops are being organised.

 Spider Recording Scheme

 Another key activity of the society is the Spider Recording Scheme (SRS).
 The older literature included early distribution maps showing the vice-counties from which spiders had been recorded.
 In 1987 Clifford Smith became the first National Organiser of the spider recording scheme, collating records of British spiders largely contributed by BAS members.
-From 1993 to 1999 this role was taken over by David Nellist and from 1999 by Peter Harvey.
+From 1993 to 1999 this role was taken over by David Nellist and from 1999 by Peter Harvey, and now by Richard Gallon.
 This work first led to the publication of the Provisional Atlas of British Spiders in 2002 by the Biological Records Centre, then updated maps in 2006 and the development of the Spider Recording Scheme website in 2010.
+The British Arachnological Society Atlas was released in January 2026 and maps the distribution of all British spider, harvestmen and pseudoscorpion species.
 A checklist of British arachnids linked directly to distribution maps can be found on the BAS website.